artberri/web/content/blog/2019-05-28-decoupling-from-framework/index.md

 I apologize to the pure javascript lovers, I've chosen Typescript to do the job.
 I've been working with it recently, I love some of its benefits and it helps me following an OO approach.
 Anyway, a similar way could be followed by using vanilla JS.
-And remember, this is just my point of view,  It's not evidence ;)
+And remember, this is just my point of view, it's not evidence ;)

 ## Model-View-Presenter